What is ERP software?

 An MRP system can be purchased as a standalone system or as part of a full ERP system.
 Some companies take a best-of-breed approach when it comes to the individual modules within an MRP system.
 For example, they may look for a specialized solution for a function like materials costing.

 How much does ERP software cost?

-Enterprise systems for larger companies tends to cost more than niche software.
+Enterprise systems for larger companies (Tier 1 ERP systems) tend to cost more than niche software.
 However, even the larger vendors offer point solutions that can be implemented individually.
 Companies can save money by only implementing the functionality they need instead of implementing a full suite of solutions.

 Licensing costs also depend on the deployment model.
 While cloud-based ERP may be cheaper in the short-term, it is more expensive than on-premise software in the long-term.
 Cloud ERP and SaaS ERP is subscription-based so you pay per user or per module.
 If you plan to implement software in phases, be sure you’re not paying for all licenses upfront.

 Maintenance, customization and resources are other costs to consider.
 You’ll need resources for configuration, data migration and implementation.
 Beyond these technical components, you’ll need to budget for business process reengineering and change management.
 The ideal ratio of software costs to service costs is 2:3.